Most recently updated on August 1, 2022

 They also face an array of health issues.
 Migrant field workers have a higher risk of contracting infectious diseases, respiratory ailments and parasitic infections due to their working conditions.

 Getting proper health care can also be a struggle.
-Many farmworkers don’t have health insurance and those living in the United States illegally are reluctant to go to a medical facility over concerns they’ll be grabbed by federal agents.
+Many farmworkers don’t have health insurance and those living in the United States illegally are reluctant to go to a medical facility over concerns of being deported.

 This story isn’t confined to the Central Valley.